theletter-zee/elite-sniper/README.md

 <h2> Restrictions </h2>

-**Do not use this service to harm others** The main purpose of this bot is to spit out a silly message someone might've sent.
+**Do not use this service to harm others.** The main purpose of this bot is to spit out a silly message someone might've sent.
 It's similar to when someone makes a typo and they get teased.
 Getting deleted messages may be fun with friends or people you feel comfortable around but privacy is also important.

 <h2> Termination </h2>
 You’re free to opt out of getting your message sniped by another user at any time.
 You can do this by navigating to `:-settings`.
 This would also restrict you from sniping messages from other people.